mworks-proj/Evernode-Deploy-Monitor/README.md

 # Evernode monitor

-This script will help you in the monitoring of your evernodes hosts.
+This nodejs script (requires v20.11.1) will help you in the monitoring of your evernodes hosts.

 If you have many nodes, using this script you will have to check only one account instead of all of them.

 It is made of 3 modules:

-1. Move all EVRs from your node accounts to your first account.
+1. Move all EVRs from your node accounts to a single account.
 2. Monitor the heartbeat of all your nodes and send an alert email in case no heartbeat was sent in the last N (configurable) minutes.
 3. Send a few XAH to your Evernode accounts when the balance is below a certain threshold (configurable).

+The hub accounts can be one of your evernode accounts or another one of your choice.

+The EVR destinaton account can be an exchange.

 ## 1. Withdraw EVRs

-This script cycles through your accounts, gets their EVR balance and sends all of the EVR balance to your first EVR account (that is of course skipped).
+This script cycles through your accounts, gets their EVR balance and sends all of the EVR balance to your first EVR account.
 This script uses a single signing address, that requires the same Regular Key is set on all accounts.

 To set the Regular Key for a node, open the Linux terminal and run the following command: